usafa-astro-331/Astro-331X/lab_01_electrical_power/README.md

 Open serial monitor (tools -> serial plotter).

 Slowly turn the potentiometer and watch the current and voltage change in the serial plotter.
-(Deselect ‘value 1’, which is time.)
+(Deselect ‘value 1’, which is time since boot.)

 ## data collection scheme

-FlatSAT saves current and voltage to `iv_curve.tsv` every 200 ms. On each powerup it writes a legend and then begins logging data.
+FlatSAT saves current and voltage to `iv_curve.csv` every 200 ms. On each powerup it writes a legend and begins logging data.
 Subsequent powerups will again write a legend and add more data to the file.
 The legend message can be used to separate test runs.
 It will be obvious which run is series vs parallel.

 ## collect solar array performance data outside